awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-rsa-keyring.md

-In order to avoid an expensive cryptographic calculation, as well as to avoid cases where the customer may be misinterpreting the intent of the signature algorithm, the AWS KMS Keyring rejects any material containing an algorithm suite with asymmetric signing.
+In order to avoid an expensive cryptographic calculation, as well as to avoid cases where the customer may be misinterpreting the intent of the signature algorithm, the AWS KMS RSA Keyring rejects any material containing an algorithm suite with asymmetric signing.

 A similar situation exists in the [Raw AES Keyring](../raw-rsa-keyring.md)